Massachusetts to Face 40% Increase in Alzheimer’s Cases by 2050

 Dr. Rudolph E. Tanzi, Ph.D., Director of Aging Research, Harvard Medical School Chair of the Cure Alzheimer’s Fund’s Research Consortium

-Hyannis Port, Mass. --- Up to 16 million Americans and 350,000 Massachusetts residents could have Alzheimer’s disease by the year 2050 if a prevention or cure is not found during the next few years was the key message of a presentation by Dr. Rudolph E. Tanzi, Director of the Genetics and Aging Research Unit at Massachusetts General Hospital/Harvard Medical School, August 3 at the Martha’s Vineyard home of Jacqui and Jeff Morby, two of the founders of Cure Alzheimer’s fund.
+Hyannis Port, Mass. --- Up to 16 million Americans and 350,000 Massachusetts residents could have Alzheimer’s disease by the year 2050 if a prevention or cure is not found during the next few years was the key message of a presentation by Dr. Rudolph E. Tanzi, Director of the Genetics and Aging Research Unit at Massachusetts General Hospital/Harvard Medical School, July 31 at the Hyannis Port home of Judy and Rick Brand, friends of Cure Alzheimer’s Fund.

 Dr. Tanzi, who serves as the Chair of the Cure Alzheimer’s Fund’s Research Consortium, discussed his pioneering and successful efforts to identify Alzheimer’s Disease-related genes.
 He has played a key role in the discovery of the four established Alzheimer's genes.
 In addition, he outlined the implications Alzheimer’s disease will have on the people of Massachusetts in the coming years.